 - High altitudes

-The good news is that nosebleeds are usually treatable at home and are not serious.
-Simply take the following steps.
+The good news is that nosebleeds are usually treatable at home and are not severe.
+Take the following steps.

-Important Note: If you are not able to stop a bleeding nose after taking the steps below and the bleeding persists, call for medical help.
+Important Note: If you cannot stop a bleeding nose after taking the steps below and the bleeding persists, call for medical help.

 How to Stop a Nosebleed

-- Stay Calm, Do Not Worry: Stress can actually cause more bleeding.
+- Stay Calm, Do Not Worry: Stress can cause more bleeding.
 Try to stay calm.

 - Keep your Head Above Your Heart: Stay seated up.
 Do Not lay down.